Spontaneous Fudge

 Sources

 By now you know that Wikipedia, HowStuffWorks, message boards, and user-input sites are not appropriate for college-level work.
 You should also avoid encyclopedias and dictionaries!
 Encylopedias are secondary sources; information did not start there.
 Dictionaries only give basic definitions, not a good understanding and depth of topics.
+If you insist on using AI to look for sources, make sure what you put in your work is legitimate (AI invents things all the time) and that you actually visit the sources if you are going to cite/reference them.
+Falsification of source material is a serious academic offense.

 Most important